gyunseo/gyunseo.github.io/src/content/blog/computer-network-chapter-5-telephone-networks.md

 ## Other DSL Technologies

-- HDSL대igh-bit-rate DigitaI Subscriber Line)
+- **HDSL(High-bit-rate Digital Subscriber Line)**

-- lt was designed as an alternatlve tO the T-I line.
+  - It was designed as an alternatlve to the T-1 line.
-- lt is less susceptible t0 attenuatlon and gets more length.
+  - It is less susceptible to attenuation and gets more length.

-- SDSL(Symmetric DigitaI Subscriber Line)
+- **SDSL(Symmetric Digital Subscriber Line)**

-- provides full-duplex symmetric commumcatlon supportmg up to 768Kbps ⅲ each direction.
+  - It provides full-duplex symmetric commumcation supporting up to $768Kbps$ in each direction.

-- VDSL(Very-high-bit-rate DigitaI Subscriber Line)
+- **VDSL(Very-high-bit-rate Digital Subscriber Line)**
-- lt is an alternative approach that is similar tO ADSL.
+  - It is an alternative approach that is similar to ADSL.
-- lt uses coaxial fiber-opfic, or twisted-pair cable for sh011 distances.
+  - It uses coaxial, fiber-opfic, or twisted-pair cable for short distances.
-- provides 25 to 55Mbps downstream and 3.2Mbps upstream normally.
+  - It provides $25Mbps$ to $55Mbps$ downstream and $3.2Mbps$ upstream normally.